skchronicles/quarto-dt-with-images/README.md

         └── INV_chr6_24804833_34375955.png
 ```

-If you want to send someone the results/report, please create a ZIP file or tarball of the entire directory.
+> _**Please note**_: If you want to send someone the results/report, please create a ZIP file or tarball of the entire directory!